thedarredondo/data-science-fundamentals/README.md

 of those files in colab as well.
 Colab is user friendly, and its a standard environment for doing data analysis and machine learning.

 The course is broken up into Units.
-Within each unit there are 4 files, two of which are Answer Key Notes (AK) and Student Facing Notes (SF).
+Within each unit there are 4 files, two of which are Notes: an Answer Key (AK) and Student Facing Notes (SF).
 AKs are written to be viewed by educators and students alike.

 SFs have tasks and blanks spots for student answers.
 Educators are meant to guide students to an answer when doing a task,